alanionita/100-days-of-code-2023/plan.md

 - Learn a new framework - SvelteKit
 - Build tools for personal use: notes, calendar, streak tracking

-## Difficulty scale
+## Estimation scale

-1, 3, 5, 8, 13, 21, 34
+> 1, 3, 5, 8, 13, 21, 34

+Each plan item will have the scale assigned as `{scale value}`

+eg. Notes CLI App [Python] {3}

 # Plan

 1-3
 - Notes CLI App [Python] {3}

 4-7
-- CDK template for creating EC2 spot instances {3}
+- CDK template for creating EC2 spot instances [Typescript] {3}

 8-16
-- Calendar app with SvelteKit and AWS {8}
+- Calendar app with SvelteKit and AWS [Typescript] {8}

 17-30
-- File sharing app using AWS {13}
+- File sharing app using AWS [Typescript] {13}

 31-44
-- Url Shortner with CDK templating on AWS {13}
+- Url Shortner with CDK templating on AWS [Typescript] {13}

 45-53
-- DynamoDB monitoring Slack bot {8}
+- DynamoDB monitoring Slack bot [Typescript] {8}

 54-62
-- App: Web WYSIWYG Markdown editor to gantt chart or diagram using Mermaid script {8}
+- App: Web WYSIWYG Markdown editor to gantt chart or diagram using Mermaid script [Typescript] {8}

 63-76
-- Login and profile rendering using Cognito and AppSync - CDK template {13}
+- Login and profile rendering using Cognito and AppSync - CDK template [Javascript] {13}

 76-84
-- Combination project with CDK {8}
+- Combination project with CDK [Typescript] {8}

 85-93
-- EC2 monitoring with Grafana {8}
+- EC2 monitoring with Grafana [Typescript || Python] {8}

 94-99
-- Open-source image tiling React component {5}
+- Open-source image tiling React component [Javascript] {5}

-# Backup Ideas
+# Idea backlog

+I will use these ideas if:
+- I get bored with the existing plan
+- The current plan moves faster than expected
+- The current plan is taking too long and I need a break

+## Backlog

 - Self-hosted simple FigJam clone built with React and Recoil
 - OpenFass Kubernetes deployment
 - Design new blog post layout focused on legibility